KeerthiMuli/featured-locations/RFP.md

 ### More locations:
 1. Provide a list of locations of the city like
     -   Hospitals
     -	Restaurants
     -	Gas stations
-    -	Grocery stores
+    -	Hotels
 2. Provide a ***"Button"*** where user can add a location if he wants to, this functionality is done by using CRUD operations in the backend

 ## Bidder Qualifications
 ## Performance Metrics
 ## Schedule Duration
+Module 1: Acting as clients and building an architecture of the App<br>
+Module 2: Talk through the initial planning and design<br>
 ## Development Details